vitorsilverio/vsgb/README.md

   - wheel

 ## Compiling
-python -m pyinstaller --onefile main.py -n pygb
+pyinstaller --onefile main.py -n pygb
 The binary file will be in dist directory

 ## Running